Eppo-exp/eppo-docs/docs/quick-starts/bandit-quickstart.md

 # Running your first Contextual Bandit

-This 10 minute guide will walk through configuring and running your first Contextual Bandit with Eppo.
+This 10-minute guide will walk through configuring and running your first Contextual Bandit with Eppo.
 Note that Contextual Bandits leverage the Eppo SDK and this guide will walk through SDK setup.

 :::info
 In order to optimize a Bandit, you must have [created your first metric](/metric-quickstart).